 In terms of administrative boundaries, freshwater fish, fish habitat and water quality are protected through federal and provincial legislation.
 Fish habitat is protected under the federal Fisheries Act, and by Fisheries and Oceans Canada's (DFO's) Policy for the Management of Fish Habitat (DFO 1986).
 This policy applies to all Projects and activities in or near water that could alter, disrupt or destroy fish habitat by physical, chemical or biological means.
 Fish habitat is also protected by New Brunswick's Watercourse and Wetland Alteration Regulation 90-80 of the Clean Water Act.
 Under this regulation, Watercourse and Wetland Alteration Permits are required for any vegetation clearing, soil excavation, construction or landscaping activities within 30 m of a watercourse.
-Water quality of watercourses is protected under Fisheries under New Section 36 of the Act.
-Brunswick's Water Qualitv Regulation (82-126) of the Clean Environment Act; and where applicable under the Water Classification Regulation (2002-13) of the Clean Water Act.
-The CCME freshwater aquatic life (FWAL) guidelines provide overall water guality objectives for freshwater in the receiving environment for the purpose of supporting aquatic life.
+Water quality of watercourses is protected under Section the Fisheries Act. under New Brunswick's Water Regulation (82-126) of the Clean Environment Act, and where applicable under the Water Classification Regulation (2002-13) of the Clean Water Act.
+The CCME freshwater aguatic life (FWAL) guidelines provide overall water quality objectives for freshwater in the receiving environment for the purpose of supporting aquatic life.
 Water quality resulting from releases from mining operations is also regulated by the Metal Mining Effluent Regulations (MMER) under the Fisheries Act.